py5coding/py5book/content/processing_mode.md

 If your call to Python involves complex or time-consuming computation, you may want to use `callPython()` in a separate thread.
 However, if you do use `callPython()` in a separate thread, the Python code should not use any of py5's drawing functions.
 The Processing Library is not always thread safe and bugs can be hard to track down.

 Consider catching exceptions, either in Python or in Java.
-If an exception is thrown in Python, py5 will print a stack trace and throw a `RuntimeException` in Java from `callPython()`.
+If an exception is thrown in Python, py5 will print a stack trace and throw a `java.lang.RuntimeException` in Java from `callPython()`.
 Thrown exceptions can be problematic if your Sketch is running through Jupyter Notebook because you might have to restart the Notebook to exit the Sketch.

 Finally, use `py5Println()` to print text.
 If you are using a Jupyter Notebook, `py5Println()` will place the text in the output of a notebook cell.
-Using `System.out.println()` would output text to the Jupyter Notebook logs.
+Calls to `System.out.println()` output text to the Jupyter Notebook logs.

 ### 4. Write Python Code